Key-Exchange Convolutional Auto-Encoder for Data Augmentation in Early Knee Osteoarthritis Detection: Proposed method

-To separate the key and unrelated features from the corresponding original image, we used the LDA algorithm, which is a supervised learning technique for dimensionality reduction and projects the high-dimensional sample data into the vector space to maximize the inter-class distance and minimize the intra-class distance in the new subspace.
+In addition to $J_{\text{SUP}}$, to further separate the key and non-key features from each individual image, we employ the Fisher Linear Discriminant Analysis (LDA) algorithm \cite{fisher1}\cite{fisher2} to maximize these two feature vectors distance.
 It is computed as follows: